 Winter operations require large, heavy equipment.
 Our snow contractors make every effort to minimize the amount of snow that gets plowed into driveways.
 However, it is inevitable that this will occur.
 Homeowners are responsible for removal of berms across their driveways.
 DO NOT PUSH THE SNOW BACK ONTO THE ROAD PLEASE.

 Placing snow on public spaces in a manner that impedes pedestrian or vehicle traffic is unsafe and can cause accidents.

-We appreciate your consideration and cooperation throughout the winter season.
+We appreciate your consideration, patience and cooperation throughout the winter season.